 It is almost a decade since Bangladesh gained independence and was established as an independent nation on the world map.
-As a result, Bangladesh has introduced a number of laws to establish womens’ rights and end violence against women from society, such as – dowry, rape, sexual harassment, acid attack, divorce, maintenance and so on.
+As a result, Bangladesh has introduced a number of laws to establish women’s’ rights and end violence against women from society, such as – dowry, rape, sexual harassment, acid attack, divorce, maintenance and so on.
 The judicial system has the strength to give more effective remedies to the victims, and capital punishment to the offender.
 Unfortunately, research shows that still many women face sexual abuse and violence in the society (Acid Survivor Foundation, n.d., p.13 – 14).
 In addition, the law-enforcing agencies are seen to bias against some particular groups.
 People who have political power and money seem to get justice more easily, but the majority of people in Bangladesh are poor and cannot get justice from the judicial body.
 On the same note, the UN human rights council (2014) argued that, many laws are implemented in Bangladesh but poor implementation and partiality by the legal and judicial body raises cases of violence against women.
 Moreover, Anderson (2003a) identified some of the barriers for victims to access the judicial procedures, which includes, non–transparency and delays in court procedures, corruption among law enforcing personals, negative attitudes to the poor (from lawyers, judges and police), lack of judicial independence and abuse of political authority undermines the fair hearing.
 In this chapter I will discuss the barriers faced by the victims in chronological order.

 Delaying the procedures

 In the year 2001 to 2021, it has been seen that the number of violence cases are increasing and the courts are unable to provide justice to such large numbers of cases (Krishnan 2015: p.
 256) - and most of these crimes occur against children, women, and females of unidentified age.
 One of the biggest concerns of women violence cases in Bangladesh are that the cases remain in open investigation for years because of insufficient evidence.
 This is often a result of poor police work, public prosecutors’ misconduct, failure to secure witness statement timely manner.
 The constitution of Bangladesh states, a case should be disposed within a minimum of 60 to 180 days.
 However, in reality the cases go on for years.
 In a 2016 justice audit survey of one stop crisis centres, the course worker states that in a court house a case takes a minimum of 5 to 6 years - or in some cases the waiting is even longer.
 On the other hand an illegal settlement can be achieved within a matter of months.
-Therefore, it could be argued that because of the emotional toll combined with threats from the culprit often forces the victim to resolve a case outside the court.
+Therefore, it could be argued that because of the emotional toll combined with threats from the offender often forces the victim to resolve a case outside the court.
 Thus the remedy fails to reflect the harm that the victim has been through.
-My interviewee Tahmina Akter Sathi (Domestic violence victim) stated in her interview “the court process is long and I have to pay lots of money.
+My interviewee Ms. T (Domestic violence victim) stated in her interview “the court process is long and I have to pay lots of money.
 My mother was helping me but it was hard for her to pay money for over a year.
 I was working in school and my salary was minimum and it was impossible for me to bear the cost.
 It was impossible to get a hearing from the court.
 As my husband also got money and he belongs to a rich and influential family he was able to manipulate the case by paying money to the lawyers.
 My case was hanging in the court for two years and I spent lots of money.
 However, I withdrew the case because I could see it was going nowhere”.